bioc/muleaData/README.md

 analysis. `mulea` leverages ontologies (gene and protein sets) stored in the standardized Gene Matrix Transposed (GMT) format.

-This package offers GMT files for 27 model organisms, ranging from Escherichia coli to human.
-These files are compiled from publicly available sources and include various gene and protein identifiers like UniProt, Entrez, Gene Symbol, and Ensembl IDs.

 We provide these *GMT* files for 27 different model organisms, ranging from *Escherichia coli* to human.
 These files are compiled from publicly available sources and include various gene and protein identifiers like